-Weighted Sound Reduction Index (Rw)
+Weighted Sound Reduction Index

-Rw ratings are determined by laboratory tests of a specimen of the construction system which is fixed within a frame to form the wall between two test chambers.
-A high noise level is generated in one room and the difference in sound level between the source room and the receiver room represents the transmission loss through the test specimen.
+Rw ratings are determined by laboratory tests of a specimen of the construction system, which is fixed within a frame to form the wall between two test chambers.
+A high noise level is generated in one room, and the difference in sound level between the source room and the receiver room represents the transmission loss through the test specimen.

 Impact Sound Insulation

 Impact sound insulation is also determined by laboratory testing.
-A standard ‘tapping machine’ is set to operate on a horizontal steel plate which rests against the test specimen.
-The sound transmission through the wall is then measured and the impact sound levels are converted to normalised levels using a reference equivalent absorption area of 1.0m2.
+A standard tapping machine is set to operate on a horizontal steel plate that rests against the test specimen.
+The standard tapping machine consists of five hammers in a line that are lifted and dropped in turn to create 20 impacts per second.
+The sound transmission through the wall is then measured, and the impact sound levels are converted to normalized levels using a reference equivalent absorption area of 1.0m2.

-Sound Transmission Class (STC)
+Sound Transmission Class

-Measurements are conducted in one-third octave bands overall frequencies between 125 Hz and 4000 Hz (inclusive).
+Measurements are conducted in one-third octave bands overall frequencies between 125Hz and 4000Hz.
 To determine the STC rating of a system, the measurement results are compared with reference curves.
-The total of the deficiencies of the measured values below the reference curve cannot exceed 32 db when they are added together, and the maximum deficiency allowed for any single value below its corresponding reference value is 8 db.
+The total of the deficiencies of the measured values below the reference curve cannot exceed 32dB when they are added together, and the maximum deficiency allowed for any single value below its corresponding reference value is 8dB.

 Noise Reduction Between Spaces

-The noise levels received from an adjoining premises are dependent upon the level of the noise generated and the STC rating of the construction between the two dwellings.
+The noise levels received from adjoining premises are dependent upon the level of the noise generated and the STC rating of the construction between the two dwellings.
 The perceived loudness of the sound depends not only on the received sound level but also on the background noise level within the receiving room.

-The Sound Transmission Class rating of a construction is usually determined under strictly monitored test conditions within a laboratory, where great care is taken during installation of the test material into the test frame.
-In practice however, any small gaps and cracks which permit even minor air leakage will also provide a means for sound transmission.
+The STC rating of construction is usually determined under strictly monitored test conditions within a laboratory, where great care is taken during the installation of the test material into the test frame.
+However, in practice, any small gaps and cracks which permit even minor air leakage will also provide a means for sound transmission.